-The Cameroon Garden
+Find the Cameroon Garden

-Mami Wata (Mermaid)
+Mami Wata (Mermaid) Fountain

-Mami Wata is a mythical being that is common to all of Cameroon.
+Mami Wata is a mythical being whose story is common to all of Cameroon.
 She is a mermaid of the sea and the river.
 Families share stories of Mami Wata around the fire where they gather after dinner.
 Parents use Mommy Water to scare the children from going into the water too deep or for too long.
 They say she will take them if they go too far or are in the water after 6 pm.
 She is a big part of their culture for good and bad.